ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Such a token series ID is required to have a unique value from a namespace/pool that the AS exclusively control.
 This is in fact what happens in the profiles of ACE above, where the AS is the entity creating the mentioned objects or COSE Key included in the first access token of a token series.

-However, this may generally not hold and it is not what happens in other known cases, i.e., the DTLS profile in RPK mode {{RFC9203}} and the Group OSCORE profile {{I-D.tiloca-ace-group-oscore-profile}}.
+However, this may generally not hold and it is not what happens in other known cases, i.e., the DTLS profile in RPK mode {{RFC9203}} and the Group OSCORE profile {{I-D.ietf-ace-group-oscore-profile}}.
 At the moment, the dynamic update of access rights is not possible for those, _neither in the original nor in the new ACE workflow_.

 In order to make the update of access rights possible also for such cases, as well as both in the original and in the new ACE workflow, those cases can rely on a new parameter and claim "token_series_id" (see {{sec-more-parameters}}), which specifies a unique identifier of the token series which an access token belongs to.